PedroLorenzen/PedroLorenzen/README.md

 # Hi there, I'm Christian Lorenzen 👋

-I'm a passionate programmer from Copenhagen, Denmark, continuously exploring the vast world of coding and technology.
+I'm a passionate programmer from Copenhagen, Denmark.
+I'm studying Computer Science and continuously exploring the vast world of coding and technology.
 Here's a glimpse into my journey and interests!

 ## 🛠️ Technologies & Tools
 ### 💻 Backend and Frameworks